Kiwi Model Georgia Fowler Criticized For Sharing Bikini Photos In The Wake Of New Zealand Attack

-Kiwi model Georgia Fowler is facing backlash for taking to her Instagram page over the past four days to share a string on bikini photos, without acknowledging the attacks to two mosques in Christchurch that left 50 people dead and dozens of others injured, according to The Daily Mail.
+Kiwi model Georgia Fowler is facing backlash for taking to her Instagram page over the past four days to share a string of bikini photos without acknowledging the attacks to two mosques in Christchurch that left 50 people dead and dozens of others injured, according to The Daily Mail.

-On Friday — the day of the shooting — and throughout the weekend, the Victoria’s Secret model took to the popular social media platform to share a series of photos of herself enjoying the Cayman Islands, with no mention to the attack at all.
+On Friday, the day of the shooting, and throughout the weekend, the Victoria’s Secret model took to the popular social media platform to share a series of photos of herself enjoying the Cayman Islands, with no mention to the attack at all.
 Some of her social media followers took to the comments section to criticize the 26-year-old, who is the country’s most high-profile model, for her sexy pics in the wake of her country’s worst mass shooting, the report continued.

 “How sad and vapid!
 As one of the few prominent NZ celebrities, you’re posting bikini pics instead of voicing your support for the tragedy in your home country,” one user wrote in the comments section of one of the Instagram photos.